in2code-de/groupmail/README.md

             'sender@in2code.de',
             'Sender Name',
             \TYPO3\CMS\Core\Mail\FluidEmail::FORMAT_PLAIN,
-            \In2code\In2bemail\Context\Context::BACKEND,
+            \In2code\Groupmailer\Context\Context::BACKEND,
-            \In2code\In2bemail\Workflow\Workflow::STATE_DRAFT,
+            \In2code\Groupmailer\Workflow\Workflow::STATE_DRAFT,
             $attachments
         );
 ```

 ### Generate the mail queue

-The mail queue can be generated via the `in2bemail:generateMailQueue` command.
+The mail queue can be generated via the `groupmailer:generateMailQueue` command.

 ```
-./vendor/bin/typo3 in2bemail:generateMailQueue
+./vendor/bin/typo3 groupmailer:generateMailQueue
 ```

 This can be automated via an Scheduler task.

 ### Process the mail queue (sends the actual mails)

-The mail queue can be generated via the `in2bemail:processMailQueue` command.
+The mail queue can be generated via the `groupmailer:processMailQueue` command.

 ```
-./vendor/bin/typo3 in2bemail:processMailQueue
+./vendor/bin/typo3 groupmailer:processMailQueue
 ```

 This can be automated via an Scheduler task.